rpg-for-humanity/m31/docs/TECHNICAL_SCAFFOLD.md

   - the structure of the client, backend, and creator SDK
   - the architecture supporting dialogue missions, culture capsules, and behavioral capsules
   - future-proofing for a Robolox-like creator marketplace

-  It ensures that every engineer or technical co-founder knows:
-  - what exists
-  - what to build next
-  - how everything connects

 **2. Architectural Principles & Design Philosophy**